dnlmlr/windows-hotkeys/README.md

 ## Current limitations

-### Controlling the event loop
-Currently the biggest limitation is the reconfiguration (registration / unregistration) of hotkeys while at the same time having the event loop running.
-The `HotkeyManager::event_loop` function will run and block indefinitely and calling `HotkeyManager::poll_event` will also block until a hotkey is triggered.
-So using a custom loop allows to break the loop (and reconfigure hotkeys), but only when a hotkey is actually triggered.

-Technically registering and unregistering hotkeys with the winapi can be done fully independent of the actual event loop, so this could be done while still having the event loop running.
-This would require synchronization around the `HotkeyManager`, since the modifications and event loop would be running on different threads.

-Simply stopping the loop is another problem.
-Using the same synchronization approach as discussed previously the actual loop can be stopped.
-The issue here is that the `HotkeyManager::poll_event` blocks at least until a `WM_HOTKEY` window event is received.
-A possible solution could be to additionally wait for `WM_USER` messages and send one of those in order to stop the loop.

 ### Threading
 Due to limitations in the windows API, hotkey events can only be received and unregistered on the same thread as they were initially registered.
 This means that a `HotkeyManager` instance can't be